neonkore/Nunicode/README.md

 string or defaults to BE if BOM is absent.
 Thus generic UTF-16 is always BOM + either UTF-16LE or UTF-16BE.

-nunicode provide only ``nu_utf16le_*`` and ``nu_utf16be_*`` functions for the encoding and decoding, BOM is handled by ``nu_utf16_*`` functions.
-It's up to you to decide if you need BOM or just UTF-16LE/BE.
-Either you choose, you'll get valid UTF-16 variant.
+There's no dedicated encoding/decoding functions for each UTF-16 variant in nunicode, instead API provides only ``nu_utf16le_*`` and ``nu_utf16be_*`` functions for the encoding and decoding, BOM is handled by ``nu_utf16_*`` functions.

+It's up to you to decide if you need BOM support or just UTF-16LE/BE in your application, but either way you'll get complete support in the set of nunicode API functions.

 Note that nunicode will never report string endianess explicitely but will provide read, reverse read, write and BOM write functions instead.
 See ``samples/utf16.c``.

-Everything said above about UTF-16 also applies to UTF-32.
+Everything said above about UTF-16 support also applies to UTF-32 support.

 [UTF BOM FAQ]: http://www.unicode.org/faq/utf_bom.html#bom5

-### host-endianess
+### host-endianess of UTF encodings

-[ISO/IEC 10646][] (PDF) clearly says that if BOM is not present, encoding should be considered BE, however sometimes you can see UTF-16 defined simply as "host-endian".
-I believe this is misinterpretation of UTF-16 definition, but for the purpose to be compatible with such implementations, nunicode implement non-standard extension: UTF-16HE and UTF-32HE encodings.
+[ISO/IEC 10646][] (PDF) clearly says that if BOM is not present, encoding should be considered BE, however sometimes you can see UTF-16 defined simply as "host-endian" or "native-endian".
+For the purpose to be compatible with such implementations, nunicode implements extension: UTF-16HE and UTF-32HE encodings.
+HE obviously stands for "Host-Endian".

 Note that ``nu_utf16_read_bom()`` will default encoding to UTF-16BE if BOM is not present in string, as standard demands.
 Therefore HE variants